 12. Brazil is Home to One of the Most Dangerous Islands in the World

-Located approximately 20.5 miles (33 kilometers) off the coast of São Paulo state, this island is a small, isolated landmass covering an area of around 17 acres (43 hectares).
+Located approximately 20.5 miles (33 kilometers) off the coast of São Paulo state, it covers around 17 acres (43 hectares).

-Despite its relatively small size, the island has become notorious due to its astonishingly high concentration of venomous snakes, particularly the Golden Lancehead (Bothrops insularis), a highly venomous pit viper endemic.
+Despite its relatively small size, the island has an astonishingly high concentration of venomous snakes.
+Especially a highly venomous viper, the Golden Lancehead (Bothrops insularis).

 Between 2,000 and 4,000 golden lanceheads are estimated to live on the island, roughly one snake per square meter.
-This extraordinarily high snake-to-area ratio has earned the island its fearsome reputation.
+The local authorities have even limited access to Snake Island because of the dangers.

 13. A Brazilian Physician Discovered Chagas Disease

 Chagas is a significant tropical disease that affects millions of people in Latin America.
-This debilitating illness was first discovered and described by a remarkable Brazilian physician named Carlos Ribeiro Justiniano Chagas.
+This debilitating illness was first discovered and described by a remarkable Brazilian physician, Carlos Ribeiro Justiniano Chagas.

-Carlos Chagas’ discovery of the disease was a groundbreaking achievement in the field of tropical medicine.
-His work shed light on a previously unknown and complex disease, which helped establish the field of parasitology in Brazil and contributed to the global understanding of tropical diseases.
+His work shed light on a previously unknown and complex disease.
+This helped establish the field of parasitology in Brazil and contributed to the global understanding of tropical diseases.

-14. Brazilians Love Soccer and Have Won the Soccer World Cup Five times
+14. Brazil Won the Soccer World Cup Five times

-Brazil and soccer (football for non-Americans) have an inseparable bond, with the sport deeply ingrained in the country’s culture and history.
+Brazil and soccer (football for non-Americans) are deeply ingrained in the country’s culture and history.

-The Brazilian national soccer team is the most successful l team in the history of the FIFA World Cup.
+The Brazilian national soccer team is the most successful l team in the history of the FIFA World Cup finals.
 They have won the tournament a record-breaking five times, in 1958, 1962, 1970, 1994, and 2002.
-Brazil’s style of play, often characterized by skill, creativity, and flair, has captivated fans around the globe.

-The Maracanã Stadium in Rio de Janeiro is one of the most famous stadiums in the world and holds significant historical value for Brazilian soccer.
+The Maracanã Stadium in Rio is one of the most famous stadiums in the world and holds significant historical value for Brazilian soccer.

 15. The Stars on the Brazilian Flag Depict a Specific Starry Night